Reviving euro zone inflation still long way off - ECB's Praet

 "As the economic prospects brighten, higher expected returns on business investment will make borrowing conditions increasingly attractive," Praet said.
 "This will reinforce accommodation."

-(Reporting by Balazs Koranyi; Editing by Richard Balmforth)
+Reporting by Balazs Koranyi; Editing by Richard Balmforth